loveleif/backaboulder/content/en/_index.md

 draft: false
 ---

-## Easter climbing school
+## Summer climbing school

-During week 15 we will hold our appreciated climbing school with Erick Fonseca as instructor.
-It will take place Monday - Friday.
-There are three groups:

-10:00 - 11:30, 7-10 years old
+Our summer climbing school returns this summer.
+Weeks 25-32 are open for registration.

-12:00 - 13:30, 7-10 years old
+Mon-Fri, 7-10 years old, 10:00 - 11:30.

-14:00 - 15:30, 11-14 years old
+Mon-Fri, 11-14 years old, 12:00 - 13:30.

-The price is 950 SEK, climbing shoes and chalk is included.
+The price is 1000 SEK, shoes, chalk and instructor are included.
-Apply at kontakt@backaboulder.se
+Make your registration via kontakt@backaboulder.se.
+Week 25 will be held Mon-Thu, 800 SEK.
+Thank you!

 # Backa Boulder